 Submitters will be promtped to upload a shareable file at the end of the submission form to upload a paper or abstract.
 Make sure your file has the proper permissions for the ECC Conference reviewers to access it.

 Authors are invited to submit papers; preferably in MS Word or PDF format.
 The length should not exceed 12 pages typeset in a 12-point font.
 A detailed extended abstract will be considered if it gives a clear reflection of the key points of the coming paper.
 All submissions will be handled electronically.
 Authors should attach their paper or abstract to the completed submission form.

-Presenters are invited to submit presentation proposals.
+Presenters are invited to submit presentation proposal abstracts.
 A detailed extended abstract will be considered if it clearly reflects the contents and key points of the coming presentation.
 All presentation submissions will be handled electronically.
 Authors should attach their presentation or abstract to the completed submission form.

 Panel or Workshop Submission

 Panels and workshops are solicited that examine issues of interest.
-Panel sessions should provide an opportunity for participants to present their views on a specific topic and then to discuss these views among themselves and with the audience.
+Panel sessions should provide an opportunity for participants to present their views on a specific topic and then to discuss these views among themselves and with the conference participants through a discussion forum.
 A typical panel will consist of three or four participants, including the moderator.
 If the proposal is accepted, all presenters listed in the panel description will be required to register for the conference and to participate in the session.
-Workshop proposals should provide hands-on instruction and experience for 20 – 30 audience members in an area of interest to large systems computing.
+Workshop proposals should provide hands-on instruction and experience for approximately 20 audience members in an area of interest to large systems computing.
 All submissions will be handled electronically.
 Authors should attach a detailed proposal to the completed submission form.